ms609/TreeDist/cran-comments.md

 https://cran.r-project.org/doc/manuals/R-exts.html#Registering-native-routines
 and the suggestions at
 https://stackoverflow.com/questions/42313373
 to no avail.
-As such, I suspect that the NOTE may be a false positive - if not, I can't work out how to get around it.
+As such, I suspect that the latter NOTE may be a false positive - if not, I can't work out how to get around it.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.